 Spasticity and Contractures?

 Spasticity is a condition in which there is an abnormal increase in muscle tone or stiffness of muscle, which might interfere with movement, speech, or be associated with discomfort or pain.
 Spasticity is usually caused by damage to nerve pathways within the cerebral cortex or spinal cord that control muscle movement.
-It may occur in association with spinal cord injury, multiple sclerosis, cerebral palsy, stroke, brain or head trauma, amyotrophic lateral sclerosis, hereditary spastic paraplegia and metabolic diseases such as Krabbe disease etc.
+It may occur in association with spinal cord injury, multiple sclerosis, cerebral palsy, stroke, brain or head trauma, amyotrophic lateral sclerosis, hereditary spastic paraplegia, and metabolic diseases such as Krabbe disease, etc.

 Are spasms good or bad?

 Spasms are really something brilliant to have.
 They are like the second brain for PWSCI.
 A brain that functions at and below the level of our injury and indicates what's happening below the level of our injury.
 In some cases, spasms can be very extreme; in which case it can hamper activities of daily living, but that can be managed with medication and with the proper exercises.
-In this way, we can say, spasms are good
+In this way, we can say that spasms are good up to some extent, which can be managed.
+At that stage, the spasms are like a second brain for PWSCI.
+At the level of the injury, it can stay for a long time.

 How spasms helps to understand health condition?

 Spasms also give a fair bit of benefits apart from sending signals about what's going wrong below the level of injury in our body.
-If anyone has spasms then such spasms have helped maintain the tone and tenor of leg muscles.
-So, somebody who does not have any spasm, that is called a flaccid condition.
-So, If we compare the legs between a spastic person and a flaccid person who does'nt have any spasticity, even if that person walk, we will see that the leg of the spastic person is in much better shape than the leg of the flaccid condition
+If anyone has spasms, then such spasms have helped maintain the tone and tenor of leg muscles.
+So, somebody who does not have any spasm is called a flaccid condition.
+So, if we compare the legs between a spastic person and a flaccid person who doesn't have any spasticity, even if that person walks, we will see that the leg of the spastic person is in much better shape than the leg of the flaccid person.
+Spastic persons leg will be in very good shape in terms of muscle preservation, preservation of the tone, whereas a flaccid person's legs will lose that tone and just be left with only bone and skin.
+So this is one area where spasms significantly helped.
+There are cases that suffer from both spasticity and atrophy (muscle loss), which makes every case unique.
+Here, it is important to mention that a good protein diet and regular exercise are necessary to retain muscle volume and tone.
+In some cases, PwSCI need to tie the legs with belts onto the wheelchair to prevent a sudden

 fall.